-The search has begun for the biggest talents and greatest brands in the hospitality industry with this week's launch of the 2020 Cateys.
+The search has begun for the biggest talents and most innovative brands in the hospitality industry with this week's launch of the 2021 Cateys.

-The most prestigious awards in the hospitality industry will be presented across 22 categories at a glittering ceremony at Grosvenor House, a JW Marriott Hotel, in London on 7 July.
+The most prestigious awards in the hospitality industry will be presented across 22 categories at a glittering ceremony at Grosvenor House, a JW Marriott hotel, in London on 7 September.

-Only those who are nominated go forward to be judged by our panel of past winners and experts from across the industry, so please submit your entries at www.cateys.com before 24 February 2020.
+Only those who are nominated go forward to be judged by our panel of past winners and experts from across the industry, so please submit your entries here before 19 May 2021.

 The Best Use of Technology Award is open to hotel, restaurant, leisure or foodservice operators that have realised efficiencies or driven new business through the development or deployment of innovative and creative information, engineering or equipment technologies.
 Entries can be for a single business or a group of units.
 They will be accepted from executives responsible for managing or employing the technology described.
 Entries must be for project live dates or equipment specification undertaken no more than one year before the closing date of entries.

-The winning candidate will have demonstrated proven success in managing and developing a team in the workplace; established a good financial track record and proved their worth over and above the job description, particularly in the past year.
+The winning candidate will have demonstrated proven success in managing and leading a team in what was a challenging year.
+They will have proved their worth over and above their job description, particularly with regard to people management and dealing with tough decisions pragmatically and with compassion.
 Nominations are invited from all sectors of the industry and from all managerial levels.

 This award is open for submissions based on option 1 or option 2 below.